Iron-E/nvim-highlite/doc/contributing.md

 ### Export Targets

+Export targets go in the [`export`](../lua/highlite/export.lua) module.

+* The [`Fs`](../lua/highlite/fs.lua) module will be of use for writing the end result.

-`nvim-highlite` has an internal string formatting library that allows you to easily write a template for whatever you need, and all the logic will be handled behind the scenes:
+There has an internal string formatting library that allows you to easily write a template for whatever you need, and all the logic will be handled behind the scenes:

 ```lua
 function Fmt.string(format: string, opts?: highlite.Fmt.string.opts)